 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Swallow the delayed-release capsule or delayed-release tablet whole.
+- Delayed-release capsule or delayed-release tablet: Swallow the capsule or tablet whole.
 Do not crush, break, or chew it.
-If you cannot swallow the delayed-release capsule, you may open it and pour the medicine into a small amount of soft food, such as applesauce.
+You may open the capsule and pour the medicine into a small amount of soft food, such as applesauce if you cannot swallow it whole.
 Stir this mixture well and swallow it without chewing.
 Drink a full glass (8 ounces) of cool water to make sure you swallow all of the medicine.

-- Empty the contents of a 2.5 milligrams (mg) packet of powder into a container containing 5 mL of water.
+- Empty the contents of a 2.5-milligram (mg) packet of powder into a container containing 5 mL of water.

-- Do not use other liquids or foods.
+- Use only water.
+Do not use other liquids or foods.

-- Stir and leave it for 2 to 3 minutes to thicken.
+- Stir well.
+Let the mixture thicken for 2 to 3 minutes.

 - If any medicine remains after drinking, add more water, stir, and drink immediately.

-- Shake the syringe right away and leave it for 2 to 3 minutes to thicken.
+- Shake the syringe right away.
+Let the mixture thicken for 2 to 3 minutes.

-- Shake the syringe and give the medicine through the nasogastric or gastric tube into the stomach with 30 minutes.
+- Shake the syringe once more and give the medicine through the nasogastric or gastric tube into the stomach within 30 minutes.

 - Refill the syringe with an equal amount of water.

-- Shake and flush any remaining contents from the nasogastric or gastric tube into the stomach.
+- Shake and flush any remaining contents through the nasogastric or gastric tube.

 - If you are using this medicine without a prescription, follow the instructions on the medicine label.

-- If you are using this medicine to treat heartburn, do not take it for more than 14 days or more often than every 4 months unless directed by your doctor.
+- If you are using this medicine to treat heartburn, do not take it for more than 14 days unless your doctor tells you to.
+Also, do not use this 14-day treatment more often than every 4 months unless directed by your doctor.